ooliJP/WeatherTelegramBot/README.md

 8. Run "telbot.py" within Terminal and wait few seconds
 9. Done!
 Open your telegram bot and try it out! :)

+Note: It's enough to run this bot on your PC, so it's going to get OFF after you turn off your computer.
+If you want it to work for long time, you should also deploy your bot on Heroku or similar space.

 # How to install Telebot & Pyowm?